alexishevia/aquaerobics/README.md

 5. add the video to the `exercises` array in index.js

 ## Deployment
-This app is currently deployed to Netlify using a bitbucket hook (whenever a new commit is pushed to the bitbucket repo, Netlify will re-deploy the app)
+This app is currently deployed to Netlify using a Github hook (whenever a new commit is pushed to the Github repo, Netlify will re-deploy the app)